 ISSUE: Mendocino County strongly supports community safety by providing high quality public safety services to maintain health and safety standards for its residents.
 The County supports additional State and Federal funding and tools to enhance law enforcement programs and the safety of its residents and public safety employees.
-It is recognized that the state, and not the counties, is responsible for trial court operations costs and any growth in those costs in the future.
+It is recognized that the State, and not the county, is responsible for trial court operations costs and any growth in those costs in the future.
 Nevertheless, counties continue to be responsible for justice-related services, such as, but not limited to, probation, prosecutorial and defense services, as well as the provision of local juvenile and adult detention facilities.
-Therefore, it is imperative there is secure, stable and sufficient funding allocated to Mendocino County to fulfil the state responsibilities mandated to the local level to implement.
+Therefore, it is imperative there is secure, stable, and sufficient funding allocated to Mendocino County to fulfil the State responsibilities mandated to the local level to implement.
+The County firmly oppose future and further unfunded State mandates.